morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![initial state](img/initial-state.png)

 For the first few tasks you will be typing your commands into the right bottom area known as the REPL.
-REPL stands for Read-Evaluate-Print Loop, and it's a place to interact with Clojure: to tell it to do something, and it performs the operation and gives you back the result.
+REPL stands for Read-Evaluate-Print Loop, and it's a place to interact with Clojure: you type in what you want it to do, it performs the operation and gives you back the result.

 Place your cursor at the end of the line:
 ```clojure